zetlen/all-other-things-being-equal/README.md

 `npm install all-other-things-being-equal`.

 Use the installed NPM package in Node or a CommonJS environment by calling `require('all-other-things-being-equal')`.
-In the browser, in the absence of any module loader or build system, use:
+In the browser, in the absence of any module loader or build system, use the `dist/browser.js` file:

-`<script src="node_modules/all-other-things-being-equal/assertions.js"></script>`
+`<script src="node_modules/all-other-things-being-equal/dist/browser.js"></script>`

 This script will expose the global `allOtherThingsBeingEqual` object.